athrael-soju/CopperAI/README.md

 - Ensure you have Node.js, MongoDB, and other related dependencies installed.
 - Copy your .env.public file to .env.local and populate required environment variables.
+- if you want to use Google TTS, copy your pages\api\auth\google.api.public.json to pages\api\auth\google.api.local.json and paste your google JSON there.
 ```
 # OpenAI - Required
 NEXT_PUBLIC_OPENAI_API_MODEL=